opensanctions/yente/README.md

 This will make the service available on Port 8000 of the local machine.

-If you run the container in a cluster management system like Kubernetes, you will need to run both of the containers defined in the compose file (the API and ElasticSearch instance).
-You will also need to assign the API container network policy permissions to fetch data from `data.opensanctions.org` once every hour so that it can update itself.
+If you run the container in a cluster management system like Kubernetes, you will need to run both of the services defined in the compose file (the API and ElasticSearch instance).
+You may also need to assign the API container network policy permissions to fetch data from `data.opensanctions.org` once every hour so that it can update itself.

 ### Managing data updates

-By default, `yente` will query `data.opensanctions.org` every 30 minutes to check for an updated build of the database.
-If an updated version is found, an indexing process will be spawned and load the data into the ElasticSearch index.
+By default, `yente` will check for an updated build of the OpenSanctions database published at `data.opensanctions.org` every 30 minutes.
+If a fresh version is found, an indexing process will be spawned and load the data into the ElasticSearch index.

 You can change this behaviour in two ways:

 * Edit the [crontab](https://crontab.guru/) specification for `schedule` in your `manifest.yml` (see below) in order to run the auto-update process at a different interval.
 Setting the `schedule` to `null` will disable automatic data updates entirely.

-* If you wish to manually run an indexing process, you can do so by calling the script `yente/reindex.py` in the application.
+* If you wish to manually run an indexing process, you can do so by calling the script `yente/reindex.py`.
+This command must be invoked inside the application container.
 For example, in a docker-compose based environment, the full command would be: `docker-compose run app python3 yente/reindex.py`.

-OpenSanctions uses these two options in conjunction in order to move reindexing to a separate Kubernetes CronJob that allows for stricter resource management.
+The production settings for api.ppensanctions.org use these two options in conjunction to move reindexing to a separate Kubernetes CronJob that allows for stricter resource management.

 ## Settings